‘THE PIRATE PLANET’

 “MOONS OF MADNESS!”

-‘The Pirate Planet’ by Douglas Adams is the second story of ‘The Key to Time’ series.
-It is a four-part adventure on 1 disc.
+‘The Pirate Planet’ by Douglas Adams is the second story of ‘The Key to Time’ season.
+It’s a four-part adventure on 1 DVD disc.
 This is a wacky, bonkers and mind-boggling story from ‘The Key to Time’ season.
-This is one of my favourite stories!
+It’s one of my favourite stories!

-This is Douglas Adams’ first contribution to ‘Doctor Who’ before he became script-editor of the series.
-Douglas is also the author of ‘The Hitchhiker’s Guide to the Galaxy’ and of the ‘Dirk Gently’ novels.
+This is also Douglas Adams’ first contribution to ‘Doctor Who’ before he became script editor of the series.
+Douglas is also the author of ‘The Hitchhiker’s Guide to the Galaxy’ radio series and the ‘Dirk Gently’ novels.

 Here Douglas delivers a story full of mad ideas and laugh-out-loud humour.
 I always enjoy Douglas Adams’ stories in ‘Doctor Who’.
 I love his humour and he does come up with some fantastic ideas.

 I liked the ideas in this story about a planet devouring other planets and mining for its minerals.
 The effects are impressive, including the particle acceleration corridors; the air cars and holo-projection.